sreedevk/deduplicator/README.md

 $ RUSTFLAGS="-C target-feature=+aes,+sse2" cargo install --git https://github.com/sreedevk/deduplicator
 ```

+### Manual Installation
+- Download the right pre-compiled binary archive for your platform from [github release page](https://github.com/sreedevk/deduplicator/releases/tag/latest).
+- Decompress it using `tar -zxvf <archive>.tar.gz`
+- Move it to a directory included in `$PATH`.
+    - ideally `/usr/local/bin/`.

 ## Performance
 Deduplicator uses size comparison and [GxHash](https://docs.rs/gxhash/latest/gxhash/) to quickly check a large number of files to find duplicates. its also heavily parallelized.
 The default behavior of deduplicator is to only hash the first page (4K) of the file.
 This is to ensure that performance is the default priority.
 You can modify this behavior by using the `--strict` flag which will hash the whole file and ensure that 2 files are indeed duplicates.
 I'll add benchmarks in future versions.